roeyvelner/Ncr-sever-new/README.md

 ### local path - C:\Users\User\MyReactApp\newServer
 ### this is the project connect to React app

-git init
-git status
+### Command to upload to github
 npx gitignore node ---- just if exist node modules on the git status

-git status -- now there no need to be node modules
+1. git status -- now there no need to be node modules

-git status  --show all files has changes git add app.js -- add app.js file git add .     -- add all files that have changes git commit -m "Change ReadMe"   -- where  "Change ReadMe" is the comment git push origin main --push the commit
+2. git status  --show all files has changes

+3. git add app.js -- add app.js file

+4. git add .     -- add all files that have changes

+5. git commit -m "Change ReadMe"   -- where  "Change ReadMe" is the comment

+6. git push origin main --push the commit